aida-ugent/conflictrisk-public/README.md

 demo_Optimization.m is the demo file, but you will need the adjacency matrix of an undirected network to be loaded.
 Then you can set your own parameters.

 Detailed descriptions are commented in the files.

+A short introduction video: https://www.youtube.com/watch?v=LT2ALCeG0S8&t=3s.